oceanprotocol/cdt-algorithms/README.md

-# cdt-algorithms
+# c2d-examples
-Sample cdt algorithms
+Examples of Compute-to-Data (c2d) algorithms and datasets